Heliox: Mechanism of action

-Heliuox 20/80 diffuses 1.8 times faster than oxygen, and the flow of heliox20/80 from an oxygen flowmeter is 1.8 times the normal flow for oxygen.
+Heliox 20/80 diffuses 1.8 times faster than oxygen, and the flow of heliox 20/80 from an oxygen flowmeter is 1.8 times the normal flow for oxygen.

 Heliox has a similar viscosity to air but a significantly lower density (0.5 g/L versus 1.25 g/L at STP).
 Flow of gas through the airway comprises laminar flow, transitional flow and turbulent flow.
 The tendency for each type of flow is described by the Reynolds number.
 Heliox's low density produces a lower Reynolds number and hence higher probability of laminar flow for any given airway.
 Laminar flow tends to generate less resistance than turbulent flow.

 In the small airways where flow is laminar, resistance is proportional to gas viscosity and is not related to density and so heliox has little effect.
 The Hagen–Poiseuille equation describes laminar resistance.
 In the large airways where flow is turbulent, resistance is proportional to density, so heliox has a significant effect.